What is autism - Autism information - Characteristics of Autism - Bright Tots information on Autism and Child Development.

 remembering an order of instructions.
 The comprehension of language may be on factual-specific information.
 The extent of

-may have difficulty with comprehension of verbal information.
-The child may be using echolaic speech to rehearse what is
+have difficulty with comprehension of verbal information.
+The child may be using echolaic speech to rehearse what is heard in

 Social Interaction

-have limited social interactions or a harsh manner of interacting with others.
-The difficulties they have with social
+limited social interactions or a harsh manner of interacting with others.
+The difficulties they have with social communication

-communication should not be seen as a lack of interest or unwillingness to interact with others; this lack of effective
+should not be seen as a lack of interest or unwillingness to interact with others; this lack of effective communication may result

 communication skills to respond.

-of deficit for children with autism.
+deficit for children with autism.
 They may not notice important social cues, and may miss necessary information.
-People
+People with

-with autism typically have impairments in the use of non-verbal behaviors and gestures to adjust in a social interaction and
+autism typically have impairments in the use of non-verbal behaviors and gestures to adjust in a social interaction and they may

 Children with autism are not able to understand the viewpoint of others, or understand that other people have an outlook that